 The candidates are encouraged to download and study these ebooks specifically designed for IELTS success.
 These IELTS Preparation books are designed by IELTS experts to help candidates enhance their IELTS preparation.

 Higher band scores can only be achieved through dedicated practice.
-To support and help the candidates in tackling the challenges set by IELTS examinations, we have designed a comprehensive collection of these IELTS practice tests.
+To support and help the candidates in tackling the challenges set by IELTS examinations, we have designed a comprehensive collection of IELTS practice tests.

 The essay should not be attempted with bullet points, it should be paragraphed properly to score high bands.
 Using points can severely impact the overall band score.
 Maintaining clarity and coherence througout the essay through paragraphs is mandatory.